Home → Programs & Resources → Educational Programs → Safety Courses

 If you are unable to find a course in your area or if you have questions about completing a course, please contact the Recreational Safety Office at 207-287-5220.

 In Maine, hunters and trappers must attend approved training courses specific to the license or permit type they wish to purchase.
-By state law, anyone planning to buy a basic hunting license, archery license, crossbow permit, or trapping license, must complete the respective hunter, archery, crossbow, or trapper education course.
+By state law, anyone planning to buy a hunting license, archery hunting license, crossbow permit, or trapping license, must complete the respective hunter, archery, crossbow, or trapper education course.
 Individuals may purchase each of these licenses by showing a certificate of completion from the appropriate course, or a previously issued license of the same type.

 If you would like to refresh your knowledge of safe and responsible hunting, then taking a hunter education course is a great idea.

 We recognize that continuing education is important and we suggest that all (Firearms) Hunter Safety participants consider a Firearms Fundamentals course as a great way to gain more firearms specific skills and education.
 While this is not required, it is a valuable experience for hunters and recreational shooters.
 There are courses for pistol, rifle, or shotgun.

 Students who wish to learn about the safe operation of snowmobiles, boats, or ATV's can complete one of the many courses offered by the Department each year.
 Boating safety courses are also provided by the U.S. Coast Guard Auxiliaries and by U.S. Power Squadrons around the state.

 Note: In order to operate an ATV under 16 years of age, a rider must complete an approved ATV Safety Course.